nasa/GMSEC_API/examples/perl/README.txt

       perl <example_name>.pl mw-id=bolt mw-server=localhost

-   Note: Use Strawberry Perl 5.32.1 or later under Windows.
+      Note: Use Strawberry Perl 5.32.1 or later version under Windows.

    For other middleware, refer to the GMSEC API User's Guide for additional